maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Done.
 Move STACK admin UI scripts to `adminui`.
 * Done.
 Filter student's input so groups are turned into `ntuple` inert functions.
 At last students can type in coordinates as `(x,y)` as input!
 * Done.
 Add in warnings of language mismatch in parts of a question.
+* Done.
+Add in warnings where the answer test needs a raw input but appears to get a calculated value.

 ## Version 4.4